ucbds-infra/ds-course-infra-guide/_sources/jupyterhub/choosing_cloud.md.txt

 <!-- #region -->
 # Choosing where your JupyterHub will run

-## Should I deploy on my hardware or in the cloud?
+## Should I deploy on my hardware or in the cloud

 The first thing you'll decide is *where* your JupyterHub will run.
 The first question to ask is "will I run my JupyterHub on my own hardware, or will I